jamisoncrawford/dataviz/README.md

 # Data Viz Best Practices

-This repo simply houses a PowerPoint presentation on data visualization.
+This repo simply houses a PowerPoint presentation on best practices in data visualization.

+The handout (Berinato, 2016) is also available.